Curvature formulas related to a family of stable Higgs bundles: Introduction

 \section{Introduction}

-Studying the moduli space of certain geometric objects from the viewpoint of differential geometry is an interesting topic.
-An important technique is to endow the moduli space with a suitable metric.
-If the parameterized geometric object is equipped with a metric, in general, the moduli space could inherit a natural metric as a functional of the metric on geometric object.
-Such metric on moduli space is usually called the Weil-Petersson metric.
+Studying the moduli space of certain geometric objects from the viewpoint of differential geometry is an important approach to understand the geometry of the moduli space.
+A basic starting point is to endow the moduli space with a suitable Riemannian metric.
+If the parametrized geometric object is equipped with a metric, in general, the moduli space could inherit a natural metric as a functional of the metric on the geometric object.
+Such metric on the moduli space is usually called the \emph{Weil--Petersson-type metric}.
+There are two typical examples of applying such ideas.

-Some typical examples are the moduli space of compact canonically polarized complex manifolds and the moduli space of polarized Calabi-Yau manifolds.
-The Weil-Petersson metrics on these moduli spaces are derived from the K\"{a}hler-Einstein metrics on the parameterized manifolds due to Yau's solution to the Calabi conjecture.
-Moreover, one can calculate the curvature with respect to the Weil-Petersson metric.
-For the moduli space of curves, Wolpert gave an explicit formula for the curvature and proved that the Riemannian sectional curvature is negative \cite{Wol}, and Siu generalized the curvature formula to the higher dimensional cases \cite{Siu}.
-Strominger gave the curvature formula for the case of Calabi-Yau threefolds using the Yukawa couplings \cite{Str}.

-Analogously, we can also study the moduli space of stable Higgs bundles over a fixed compact K\"{a}hler manifold.
-Based on many author's (Donaldson \cite{Don}, Uhlenbeck-Yau \cite{UY}, Hitchin \cite{Hit}, Simpson \cite{Sim}) work on the existence of Hermitian-Einstein metrics on stable Higgs bundles, we also have the Weil-Petersson metric on such moduli space.
-Schumacher and Toma \cite{ST} calculated the curvature with respect to the Weil-Petersson metric in the absence of Higgs fields, and later Biswas and Schumacher \cite{BS} generalized this work to the case which includes Higgs fields.